CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 * **password**: newgenerationtrustcare

 In case you want to use SSH, IP address is displayed on virtual console above login prompt.
-After sucessfull login menu based text interface is shown:
+After successfully login menu based text interface is shown:

 ![CZERTAINLY TUI](../../../assets/CZERTAINLY-TUI.png)